licg9999/review-of-state-management-in-react/05-summary-and-prospect/README.md

 $ npm i date-fns
 ```

-Then, to use MyLib, just copy [it](https://github.com/licg9999/review-of-state-management-in-react/tree/master/05-summary-and-prospect/src/MyLib) into `src/MyLib`.
-Also, to get `for...of` statements in MyLib to work, `tsconfig.json` needs to be adjusted a bit:
+Then, to use MyLib, let me copy [it](https://github.com/licg9999/review-of-state-management-in-react/tree/master/05-summary-and-prospect/src/MyLib) into `src/MyLib`.
+Besides, to get `for...of` statements in MyLib to work, `tsconfig.json` needs to be adjusted a bit:

 ```diff
 {